Abinaya959/VeriJob/README.md

-VeriJob
+VeriJob 🚀

-VeriJob is a web-based platform that detects fake job postings and analyzes resumes for better alignment with job requirements using machine learning.
+VeriJob is a web platform that helps users:

+1️⃣ Detect fake job postings using machine learning

+2️⃣ Analyze resumes to see how well they match a job description

+It combines a React frontend with a Node.js/Express backend for a complete web application experience.

-🔹 Features
+✨ Features

-Fake Job Detection – Identify suspicious or fraudulent job postings.
+🔍 Fake Job Detection – Identify suspicious or fraudulent job postings

-Resume Analysis – Evaluate how well a resume matches a job description and get skill gap suggestions.
+📄 Resume Analysis – Evaluate resumes for skill matching and improvement suggestions

-Responsive Design – Works seamlessly on desktop and mobile browsers.
+📱 Responsive Design – Works seamlessly on desktop and mobile

-Real-Time Feedback – Instant results from ML-powered predictions.
+⚡ Real-Time Feedback – Instant ML-powered results

 🛠 Tech Stack